haskellfoundation/error-message-index/message-index/messages/GHCup-00210/index.md

 introduced: 0.1.19.0
 ---

-GHCup was asked to verify all downloaded yaml files via GPG.
+GHCup receives information about available Haskell tools through a metadata file in YAML format that describes where to find the tools.
+As a defense against unauthorized third parties misleading GHCup into installing malicious software, GHCup supports checking that these metadata files are signed by a trusted [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard) key.
+This error occurs when GHCup was asked to verify all downloaded YAML files via GPG.
 E.g.

 ```
 $ ghcup --gpg strict list